+Don't run out of games to play when you're stuck at home make your own retro gaming console.
 For less than the cost of a Nintendo classic system, you can build a Raspberry Pi system that'll play all the retro games your heart could possibly desire.
-I built my own and slapped that puppy in an old NES case and it's everything I hoped it would be and more.
+I built my own and slapped that puppy in an old NES case, and it's everything I hoped it would be and more.
 I have it loaded with every NES, SNES, Master System, and TurboGrafx game ever released.
-Quite simply, I love this handcrafted retro gaming powerhouse and you can have one as well.
+Quite simply, I love this handcrafted retro gaming powerhouse, and you can have one as well.

 The following article hopes to help guide you down the path to your first Raspberry Pi retro emulation system.